 Deer antlers are actually deciduous bone matter, meaning deer will shed them every year.
 My guess is that this buck in my yard is about two years old because of his slender build and his smallish rack of antlers.
 He has five distinct points, each covered with velvet.
 If one were to touch them now, the antlers would feel soft or even spongy until they stop forming in mid-summer.
 They will then “fill in,” the bone will harden and the velvet will fall off.
 The growth of deer antlers (it takes about four months to go from a pedicel to a full rack) is one of the fastest known growths of tissue in mammals and as a deer ages, each seasonal rack will increase in size.

 What makes this singular buck (that has been coming in my yard) unique is his solidarity.
 Male deer at this time of the year will generally stay in reclusive groups and restrict their activity.
 This deer is in my yard, several times each day, and is showing little to no fear of my dog, the hosta-protecting Mrs. G. or me.
-I suspect this will change as rutting season gets closer and his testosterone levels increase, when he’ll have other things on his mind besides sunflower seeds and corn kernels.
+I suspect this will change as rutting season gets closer and his testosterone levels increase when he’ll have other things on his mind besides sunflower seeds and corn kernels.
 This time period right now is what makes it fun for me.
 I get to watch this development up close and for whatever reason, closer than I imagined possible.
 It’s kind of like watching eggs hatch in a nest and sticking with them until the fledglings fly away.

 If this deer makes it through hunting season, he will shed those antlers in November or so and then wander around the neighboring winter woods.
-His search for food will bring him back out into the backyards, with their juicy hemlocks and other store bought plants.
-I’ve lived here for almost nine years and have seen a lot of deer, but never one with a decent-sized rack, so it’s not likely that he will die of old age.
+His search for food will bring him back out into the backyards, with their juicy hemlocks and other store-bought plants.
+I’ve lived here for twelve years and have seen a lot of deer, but never one with a decent-sized rack, so it’s not likely that he will die of old age.
 In a few months and not too far from my backyard, arrows will fly and that will be that.
 I’m not naïve about this fact, so I can’t help but be a little grateful for the experience of having this plant-eating trespasser around for a few weeks.

 I can’t explain his docility one bit.